cwphilipson/capstone/README.md

 ## Data:
-All data for this project is open-source and can be found here: http://www.ess.tu-darmstadt.de/ichi2014
+All patient data for this project is open-source and can be found here: http://www.ess.tu-darmstadt.de/ichi2014
+Model performance data obtained from my analysis is contained in SleepAnalysisModelResults.csv

 ## Code: